marcmuon/bar-chart-selector-react/README.md

 ### Demo

-A demo using CDC survey data on childhood vaccination levels by insurance type is here: https://marcmuon.github.io/bar-chart-selector-react/
+A demo using CDC survey data on childhood vaccination levels by insurance type is [here](https://marcmuon.github.io/bar-chart-selector-react/)

 ### Installation